-- A copy of WishList Member 2.61.1022 or higher (WishList Member 3.1 is the latest version) installed and activated on a WordPress install.
+- A copy of WishList Member 2.61.1022 or higher (WishList Member 3.0 and Higher are the latest and recommended versions) installed and activated on a WordPress install.

 - cURL if using PHP or an equivalent library that allows transferring of HTTP data and cookie handling if using a different language

 Talking to the API